gbeckers/Darr/docs/readability.rst

 - Float16 is not widely supported, but it is supported by two modern, open source computing packages: Julia and Python with Numpy.
-It is best avoided.
+It is best avoided from a compatibility perspective.
 Use float32, unless there are disk space concerns.
 Matlab can read float16 indirectly, using a temporary array and type casting, which can be problematic when arrays are very large and RAM is limited.
 Octave does not support it (yet).

 - If compatibility with R is important to you, have a good look at the table in :doc:`Reading data in other environments <readcode>`.
 Despite all its